Aldo Leopold: Gila Wilderness Area

-Personal life and death
+Family life and death

-Leopold married Estella Bergere in northern New Mexico in 1912 and they had five children together.
+Leopold married Estella Bergere, the daughter of a well known ranching family in New Mexico, in northern New Mexico in 1912 and they had five children together.
 They lived in a modest two-story home close to the UW–Madison campus.
-His children followed in his footsteps as teachers and naturalists: Aldo Starker Leopold (1913–1983) was a wildlife biologist and professor at UC Berkeley; Luna B. Leopold (1915–2006) became a hydrologist and geology professor at UC Berkeley; Nina Leopold Bradley (1917–2011) was a researcher and naturalist; Aldo Carl Leopold (1919–2009) was a plant physiologist, who taught at Purdue University for 25 years; and daughter Estella Leopold (b.
-1927) is a noted botanist and conservationist and professor emerita at the University of Washington.
+His children followed in his footsteps as teachers and naturalists: Aldo Starker Leopold (1913–1983) was a wildlife biologist and professor at UC Berkeley; Luna B. Leopold (1915–2006) became a hydrologist and geology professor at UC Berkeley; Nina Leopold Bradley (1917–2011) was a researcher and naturalist; Aldo Carl Leopold (1919–2009) was a plant physiologist, who taught at Purdue University for 25 years; and daughter Estella Leopold (1927–2024) was a noted botanist and conservationist and professor emerita at the University of Washington.

 Leopold purchased 80 acres in the sand country of central Wisconsin.
 The once-forested region had been logged, swept by repeated fires, overgrazed by dairy cows, and left barren.
 He put his theories to work in the field and eventually set to work writing his best-selling A Sand County Almanac (1949) which was finished just prior to his death.
-Leopold died of a heart attack while battling a wild fire on a neighbor's property.
-Leopold is buried at Aspen Grove Cemetery in Burlington.
+Aldo Leopold died from a heart attack on April 21, 1948, while helping his neighbors control a grass fire by his farm in Baraboo, Wisconsin.

-Today, Leopold's home is an official landmark of the city of Madison.
+Leopold's home is an official landmark of the city of Madison.